 Benefits of School Field Trips for Education

-Although planning field trips significantly adds to the workload of teachers and educators already stretched thin by their daily duties, they also offer significant benefits for students that make it all worth it.
+Although planning field trips significantly adds to the workload of teachers and educators already stretched thin by their daily duties, their benefits for students make it all worth it.
 Here are some of the benefits of field trips for students:

-- Improving critical thinking skills: During a class field trip, students can acquire essential soft skills like problem-solving and communicating, which are critical in an ever-changing world.
+- Improving critical thinking skills: During a school field trip, students can gain essential soft skills like problem-solving and communicating, which are critical in an ever-changing world.

-- Applying knowledge outside the classroom: Students will have a unique opportunity to experience their lesson in real-life situations, encouraging their love of learning.
+- Applying knowledge outside the classroom: Students will have a unique opportunity to experience their lesson in real-life situations to encourage their love of learning.

 - Reinforcing classroom bounds: The shared memories of a field trip for school will encourage students to create new connections with each other and their teachers.